HDClick/HDStickies/README.md

 - macOS 26 required for Liquid Glass effect (solid colours on older versions)

 ### Build from Source

+HDStickies is built with Xcode and runs on your own Mac — no App Store, no notarisation required for personal use.

 1. Clone or download this repository
 2. Open `HDStickies.xcodeproj` in Xcode